vantage-point-global-technology/aws-jenkins/docs/JENKINS_EC2.md

 3. The Jenkins installation script directs you to the Customize Jenkins page.
 Click Install suggested plugins.

-4. Once the installation is complete, the Create First Admin User will open.
-Enter your information, and then select Save and Continue.
+4. Once the installation is complete, the "Create First Admin User" will open.
+Enter your information, and then select "Save and Continue".

 ![Admin User](assets/images/create_admin_user.png "Create Admin User")